stethoscope-js/stethoscope/README.md

 ### <img alt="" src="https://cdn.worldvectorlogo.com/logos/wakatime.svg" width="16"> Wakatime

+The Wakatime API is used to track your programming time and top languages.
+Add the key `wakatime` under `daily` to fetch this data every day.

 You need to provide your WakaTime API key, which is available on the [Settings](https://wakatime.com/settings/account) page on the WakaTime website.
 Under "API key", click on "[click to show]" to view the API key and copy it.

 | Environment variable | Description |